The name of the Society shall be Harrogate and District Family History Society (H&DFHS).

 - All income and property of the Society shall be applied solely towards the promotion and execution of the objects of the Society as defined in Clause 2.
 No portion shall be paid to any member.
 Out of pocket expenses incurred on behalf of the Society can be reimbursed and the payment of approved fees to a speaker may be made.

-- The Executive Committee shall ensure proper books of account are kept with respect to all income and expenditure.
+- The Committee shall ensure proper books of account are kept with respect to all income and expenditure.